 The final landscape plan shall include a final open space plan showing all recreational open space facilities, consistent with KCC 16.24.040.

-- 15. A solid screening buffer measuring twenty-five to fifty feet of sight-obscuring, screening vegetation is required around all outer boundaries of the project that abut a rural zone. - 16.
-Any proposed exterior lighting shall be included at the time of SDAP application and shall conform to applicable standards in KCC Title 17 and KCC Title 19.
+16. A solid screening buffer measuring twenty-five to fifty feet of sight-obscuring, screening vegetation is required around all outer boundaries of the project that abut a rural zone.

 b.
 Development Engineering